hukaixuan2017/doc-user/content/calendar/new-appointment.rst

 New Appointment
 ===============

 Use this menu item to add new appointments to calendars.
-New appointments can be also added to click on the *Add Appointment* button  either in :doc:`calendar-overview` or in :doc:`agenda-overview` screens.
+New appointments can be also added by clicking on the *Add Appointment* button either in :doc:`calendar-overview` or in :doc:`agenda-overview` screens.
 It is also possible to drag over a range of the calendar widget to setup a rough time span.
 Right after that, a modal dialog appears where the data can be inserted.

 .. figure:: images/calendar-new-appointment.png
    :alt: Appointment Dialog